Actindo-AG/Documentation/Core1Platform/AdministratingCore1/02_ManageUsers.md

 ## Remove user in sandbox

 If you want to remove a user from a sandbox, you need to remove the user from all groups.
 For detailed information, see [Remove user from a group](#remove-user-from-a-group "Remove user from a group ").
->[INFO] In a sandbox, you will not be able to remove the sandbox owner from the *ActindoAdminGroup*.<!---und was kann man dann machen, kann man den Sandbox-Owner ändern?-->
+There is the following limitation: You cannot remove a user from the *ActindoAdmingroup* in a sandbox of which he or she is the owner. <!--- Kann man den owner ändern? -->